emeraldhieu/toucher/README.md

 # Toucher

-Toucher is a travelcard system simulation like [London's Oyster card](https://en.wikipedia.org/wiki/Oyster_card).
-It takes a CSV file that contains touches, processes the content and produces three output files including successful trips, unprocessable trips, and trip summary.
+A travelcard system simulation that processes touch data and produces aggregation information such as successful trips, unprocessable data, and trip summary.

 ### 1) Hypothetical travel system